Bug report #21122

 Consequently, the projection is considered invalid (it would act in the same way if the .qpj file did not exist).

 Tested in OSGeo4W installations of qgis-3.4.4-2 and qgis-dev-3.5.0-76 packages.

-#1 Updated by Gabriel De Luca about 1 year ago
+#1 Updated by Gabriel De Luca over 1 year ago

 Also tested in linux install from